 About me

-My research interests are on developing mechanistic models and scientific machine learning for diagnosis and prognosis of diverse cardiovascular diseases.
-I am also interested in cardiovascular biomechanics, computational mechanics, and uncertainty quantification.
+My research interests are on developing AI and computational models to address pressing needs in clinical pipelines and to elucidate disease mechanisms.
+I am also interested in AI, cardiovascular biomechanics, computational mechanics, and uncertainty quantification.

 - (May.
-2024) I am invited to give two oral presentations in HRS 2024 (Boston) on our latest AI research for advancing the quality of clinical care.
+2024) I was invited to give two oral presentations in HRS 2024 (Boston) on our latest AI research for advancing the quality of clinical care.
 See you in Boston.

 - (Apr.
 2024) Invited talk in Lu’s group at Yale.
 “Learning Solution Operators of Partial Differential Equations Across Geometries”

 - (Mar.
 2024) We proposed a computational-based shape categorization for left atrial appendage.
-This pipelines greatly improve the shortage in interoperatability in the current appendage classification system and will be tested on a very large cohort in the next few months!
+This pipelines greatly improve the shortage in interoperatability in the current appendage classification system!

 - (Feb.
 2024) Check out our latest paper.
 DIMON enables geometry-dependent operator learning with validation on over 1,000 personalized hearts digital twins derived from cardiac imaging of patients with heart disease.